redis-stack/redis-stack-docs/docs/stack/insight/tutorials/insight-stream-consumer.md

 [ 'location', '96', 'temp', '15.4', 'humidity', '70' ]
 {{< / highlight >}}

-The consumer stores the last entry ID that it read in a Redis string at the key consumer:lastid.
+The consumer stores the last entry ID that it read in a Redis string at the key `consumer:lastid`.
 It uses this string to pick up from where it left off after it is restarted.
 Try this out by stopping it with `Ctrl+C` and restarting it.

 Once the consumer has processed every entry in the stream, it will wait indefinitely for instances of the producer to add more: